aws-samples/aws-get-started-workshop/content/04-test-prod/04-create-test-prod-accounts.md

 ### 1.2 Choose workload group identifier

 Since test and production workloads are best provisioned in workload-specific accounts, you should determine a workload identifier to associate with your first few workloads.
 You'll use that identifier when you name your test and production AWS accounts.
-For example, if you're workload is a virtual desktop infrastructure (VDI) deployment, you might use `vdi` as the workload identifier and name your accounts `workloads-test-vdi` and `workloads-prod-vdi`.
+For example, if you're workload is a virtual desktop infrastructure (VDI) deployment using, for example, [Amazon WorkSpaces](https://aws.amazon.com/workspaces/?workspaces-blogs.sort-by=item.additionalFields.createdDate&workspaces-blogs.sort-order=desc), you might use `vdi` as the workload identifier and name your accounts `workloads-test-vdi` and `workloads-prod-vdi`.

 ## 2. Create test workloads AWS account